 Find an Ally at Colorado Theological Seminary

-As online Christian college students, part of the journey you are on is learning to prayerfully discern the will of God in your lives.
+As online seminary school students, part of the journey you are on is learning to prayerfully discern the will of God in your lives.
 That is the journey that every Christian is on.
 Through prayer, study, and listening, we can discover the purpose for our lives.
 Sometimes, that purpose will align with our natural talents, and other times it won’t.
 But it’s important to remember that your natural talents and passions were gifted to you, and even if you aren’t called to a vocation that is directly related to them, enjoying your gifts still brings glory to our creator.
 If you are searching for more information or direction on the path towards your future, Colorado Theological Seminary wants to help.
 Contact us today for more information about our programs and services.